fedelemantuano/udemy-ansible-certification/Exercise_3.md

     ...
   ```

-  The try to connect to database from control node with the following command:
+  Then try to connect to database from control node with the following command:

   ```
   [vagrant@control ansible]$ psql -h database.ansible.loc -d udemy -U udemy_user